JY-5/Audio-Player-Web-App/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Pthon, Flask, and MongoDB.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Python, Flask, and MongoDB.
 I use Wavesurfer.js library to show the audio waveform.
 And HTML Canvas is used to draw thumnails on the timeline.

 ## Available Scripts